 An electrolytic tilt sensor's measurement range can be described in two ways: linear range and operating range.
-Operating range is the range over which the sensor will give a monotonic output, but otherwise has no defined characteristics (it is non-linear).
-Linear range is the portion of the operating range where the output is linear to within a certain percentage.
+The operating range is the range over which the sensor will give a monotonic output but otherwise has no defined characteristics (it is non-linear).
+The linear range is the portion of the operating range where the output is linear to within a certain percentage.
 Figure 1 shows the difference between the two ranges.